Thursday, July 3rd, 2025

 OCBC Investment Research has fine-tuned its estimates and raised China Tower’s fair value from HKD 1.04 to HKD 1.15.
 Despite the company’s defensive cashflows and strong market position, the limited pricing power and competitive pressures from network sharing remain concerns for long-term margin sustainability.

-Date: 25 September 2024Broker: UOB Kay Hian Company Overview Scientex (SCI MK) is one of the largest industrial packaging companies globally and a niche property developer in Southern Malaysia.
-The company has a diversified...
+Date: 25 September 2024Broker: UOB Kay Hian Company Overview MyNews Holdings (MNHB MK) is the largest homegrown convenience store chain in Malaysia.
+The company has been on a path of recovery, although its valuations...